papadanku/papadanku.github.io/doc/source/blog/bilateral.rst

 .. code::

    /*
       This is a function used for Joint Bilateral Upsampling implemented in HLSL.
-Inspired by Riemens et. al (2009).
+Inspired by Riemens et al. (2009).

       ---